Mohamed-Motaz/MapReduce/README.md

 This creates one coordinator (master).
 Please avoid creating more than one master at a time

-To alter the number of reduce tasks, just change the number after "-race" in the above command to the number you'd like
+To alter the number of reduce tasks, just change the number after "mrcoordinator.go" in the above command to the number you'd like

 To create a single worker, run the command
 ```